Who we are

 At the moment, peer pressure tends to skew in the wrong direction — toward highly processed, convenient foods that feel “normal” because everyone else eats them.

-Over time, they become more confident and willing to engage with what’s on their plate.
 And I’ve seen the impact firsthand with my son: the more positive experiences he has with food — away from pressure or battles — the more relaxed and enjoyable our family meals have become.
 That’s what I want for every family: less stress, more connection, and food that brings joy instead of worry.

 “My daughter has been talking non-stop about the class and wants to eat all sorts of things this week end”